dotnet/sdk-container-builds/README.md

 You can learn more about the project from the project [Documentation](./docs).

-> **Note**
-> The source code for these tools has been moved to the [dotnet/sdk](https://github.com/dotnet/sdk/tree/main/src/Containers) repo.
-> For easier development, please use the [containers.slnf](https://github.com/dotnet/sdk/blob/main/containers.slnf) solution filter when working on containers-only code.

-This repo only contains documentation and issues for the project.

 ## Prerequisites

 [.NET SDK 7.0.100, preview 7](https://dotnet.microsoft.com/download/dotnet/7.0) or later

 ## Contributing

+This repo only contains documentation and issues for the project.

 The source code was moved to [dotnet/sdk](https://github.com/dotnet/sdk/tree/main/src/Containers) repo.
 For easiness, please use [containers.slnf](https://github.com/dotnet/sdk/blob/main/containers.slnf) filter in case the intention is only to build and debug containers source code.